mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 This statisfies requirements 1, 2, and 3.
 We've also designed the solution using native Windows 10 functionality, so we know we've covered 4 and 5 as well.
 Additionally, since all we've invested is our time (which we all know has no value at all), we can check requirement 6 off our list as well.
 Excellent!
 We've met all of the requirements set out for us.
 That means we're done, right?

 ### Logging and Error Handling
 Well, sort've.
 We also need to make sure it works, and that we can fix it when it doesn't.
-It's frustrating when you come across a solution like this is undocumented and a bit arcane -  it's infuriating when you built it.
+It's frustrating when you come across a solution like this that is undocumented and a bit arcane -  it's *infuriating* when you built it.

 With that in mind, we're going to add some logging, error handling, and notification functionality to our script.